 In today’s economy that’s a difficult financial burden for an average, middle class couple to shoulder, but if you’re a single parent with a single income, it’s nearly impossible.
 Unless you are independently wealthy, as a single parent there are going to be times in your life when you will struggle and scrape to get through difficult financial situations.

-One of the most useful tools for getting through those inevitable rough patches we all face from time to time is an installment loan.
+One of the most useful tools for getting through those inevitable rough patches we all face from time to time are installment loans.
 Installment loans are a fast cash option for those who need access to fast cash and the option of paying it back over time.
 Here are 4 ways as a single parent you could make them work for you.

 Keeping a roof of your kid’s head can be harder than it sounds when you’re existing on a single income.
 This is doubly true if you work part-time, freelance, or make most of your money from tips: all three of these employment situations can cause fluctuations to your income from month to month, and rent is still due on the 1st.
-An installment loan could help you bridge the gap between paychecks or cover a lapse in income.
+Installment loans could help you bridge the gap between paychecks or cover a lapse in income.

 There’s nothing more important than your child’s health, not even money.
 If you find yourself putting off taking your child to the doctor or dentist because of the cost involved, an installment loan could provide you with fast access to the extra money you need to do the right thing.
 Preventative care can often save you thousands of dollars down the road, but even that is insignificant compared to the health and safety of the most precious people in your life.